 A billing servicer processes student loan bills, payments, deferments, and provides other administrative services.

 Are Perkins and Direct/Stafford Loan repayment statements together in one bill?

 No, you will receive a separate bill for each of these loan programs.
 The Perkins Loan is campus-based and administered at UCLA by the Loan Collections Office.
-Affiliated Computer Services, Inc. ( ACS ) on behalf of UCLA will bill you for your Perkins Loan(s).
-Non-campus-based Direct/Stafford Loans are handled by a loan (or billing) servicer assigned by the Federal government, such as Sallie Mae.
+Educational Computer Systems, Inc. (ECSI) on behalf of UCLA will bill you for your Perkins Loan(s).
+Non-campus-based Direct/Stafford Loans are handled by a loan (or billing) servicer assigned by the federal government, such as Sallie Mae.
 Your assigned loan servicer will bill you for your Direct/Stafford Loans.

 What if my grace period expires before I go on to graduate school?

 When your grace period expires, payment is due.
 In order to suspend your payments, the school where you obtained your Perkins Loan(s), as well as the loan servicer of your Direct/Stafford Loan(s), must receive verification of your enrollment.
 Please see the Bruin Dollars and $ense How To File a Deferment page for more details.
 If in the mean time you are still unable to pay, please contact your servicer(s) directly to inquire about deferment options.